ESG Reporting has Investors Interested in Sustainability

 Evidence suggests that companies with better ESG sustainability ratings are a better long term investment.

 The past 15 years have seen explosive growth in the ESG defined investment market.
-Most of the world’s big banks now have departments and divisions exclusively addressing Responsible Investment; additionally new firms specialising in advising and consulting on ESG have emerged.
-The world’s financial markets have moved to provide ESG relevant ratings indexes, like the Dow Jones Sustainability Index, and the London Stock Exchange’s FTSE4Good Index.
+Most of the world’s big banks now have departments and divisions exclusively addressing Responsible Investment; additionally new firms specializing in advising and consulting on ESG have emerged.
+The world’s financial markets have moved to provide ESG relevant ratings indexes, like the Dow Jones Sustainability Index, the S&P 500 Sustainability Index and the London Stock Exchange’s FTSE4Good Index.

 The S&P 500 is a selection of large-cap companies most widely used as gauge for investors of large-cap U.S. corporate entities.
 There is more than US$7 trillion investments benchmarked to the S&P 500, with index assets of almost $2 trillion represented.
 The index captures more than 80 percent of available market capitalization.
 The G&A Institute monitors US corporations included in the index and analyzed the reporting practices of the constituent companies.
 In 2010 20% of S&P 500 companies were releasing sustainability reports.
 In 2016, 82% of the index was reporting -- only 18% of the 500 was not releasing ESG reports.
 This marks a drastic flip in the number of large companies reporting this sustainability data.